-Croatia: Impact of new power gen project and electricity surprlus from Balkans on Croatia energy balance27.
-July 2015. / SEE Energy News
+Croatia: Impact of new power gen project and electricity surprlus from Balkans on Croatia energy balance, SEE Energy News

 Croatia is planning two large power plants on fossil fuels that exclude each other.
 Instead on numbers, it is continuously pumped story that Croatia is”the largest net energy importer in the world” and the public is afraid of “power plants shutdown”, so country will remain without electricity.

 According to local media critics power utility HEP is spending millions on documentation, tenders are announced, a great mental and financial capacity is put in projects that already are or could easily become economically and environmentally ballast, because of the circumstances in which experts have no influence.

 Prime Minister Milanovic has visited Japan recently, where, among other things, met with representatives of Marubeni, the Japanese company that should build TPP Plomin C on coal.
 So, a clear signal has been given to Japanese that Croatia is committed to the realization of this project, “we only need a little more patience” that the Directorate General for Competition gives us the green light that HEP, by buying 100% of energy from Plomin, does not harm the market development.
 If we put aside the high purchase price – which is a problem in itself – such a contract is de facto a state aid by which a contractor undertakes a privileged position, and there we are already on a slippery slope.
 So many familiar with this issue believe that Croatia does not even in a dream have such a lobbying force with which could push a project in Brussels.
 There is a hope in HEP that what the British managed to do with NPP Hinkley Point C, opens the chance that Croatia gets the green light.
 Some would say to that: “Quod licet Iovi, non licet buoy”, or “What is allowed to Jupiter is not permitted to the ox”.